 - The District engaged an external consultant to perform the 2019 Rate Study Update, provided by Raftelis Financial Consultants.
 The District implemented a financial planning tool in 2020, developed by Gemsbok Consulting.

 - Operations and Maintenance needs of the District-owned water and sanitary sewer systems which includes such projects as replacement or relining of sanitary sewer lines and the major repair or replacement of water distribution lines.

 - The District’s Master Plan which was updated in 2018.

 - Historical considerations

 Capital Improvement Projects

-In 2021, the BCWSD spent $250,000 from reserves to pay for capital improvement projects for the District’s water and sanitary sewer systems.
-In 2022, the District is budgeting $1.49 million for capital improvements for the District owned water and sanitary sewer systems.
-Planned projects include the construction of Phase 3 of the Hodgson/Wesley water line and the Garland Street Sewer Extension.
+In 2023, the District is budgeting $1.69 million for capital improvements for the District owned water and sanitary sewer systems.
+Planned projects include the Garland Street Sewer Extension, and a water capital study that will determine the condition of a ductile iron pipe (DIP) water line.
 The District will also participate in the cost of the CIPP sewer Lining of the Green Mountain Outfall line for the District’s share of the outfall line shared with Green Mountain Water and Sanitation District.